 Logistic activities are an integral part of every manufacturing organization.
 These activities are part of the day-to-day activities of the organization.
 Logistic activities can be divided into two categories such as inbound logistics and outbound logistics.

-What is Inbound Logistic?
+What is Inbound Logistics Process?

 The basic outflow of outbound logistics consists of the following steps:

 - Transmission of the order details to the warehouse.

 - Transportation of goods from the warehouse to the final users.

 - At last, the product is delivered to the customer.

 The process of the outbound logistics of intangible goods is different than the regular outbound logistics of tangible goods.
 As the customer is called at the service station to provide him or her access to the intangible goods.

 Key Differences between Inbound and Outbound Logistics – (Comparison Chart)